Visiting Hours and Policies

 What visitor restrictions should I know about?

 Please note: Only one parent or guardian should accompany a patient in the Emergency Room and waiting areas.
 Only two visitors over the age of 12, including a parent or guardian, will be allowed to visit with patients in inpatient areas.
 Children under the age of 12 are not allowed to visit patients while they are out of their rooms.

 To keep our campus safe and secure, most of the entrances are locked after visiting hours.
-Parents and legal guardians may still enter through three areas at all times on the Dallas campus: the Tower D Lobby, which can be accessed from Green Park and the main valet entrance; the Blue Park Skybridge entrance; or the Emergency Department entrance.
+Parents and legal guardians may still enter through three areas at all times on the Dallas campus: the Tower D Lobby, which can be accessed from Hospital Parking (formerly known as Green Park) and the main valet entrance; the Emergency Parking (formerly known as Blue Park) Skybridge entrance; or the Emergency Department entrance.

 Children’s Health℠ Non-Discrimination Policy

 Children’s Health℠ employees will treat all patients and visitors receiving services from or participating in other programs of Children’s Health and its affiliates with equality in a welcoming manner that is free from discrimination.